inaka/elvis/README.md

 ## Configuration

-To provide a default configuration for `elvis` you should either provide an `elvis.config` file located in the root directory or set the following environment values in your [configuration][config] file:
+To provide a default configuration for `elvis` you should either create an `elvis.config` file located in the root directory or set the following environment values in your [configuration][config] file: